Knowing a foreign language can help you in many aspects of your life. This includes traveling, family connection, and even mental health.

 Industry: International Banking and Finance (Citi)

 Banking is done all around the world, and this involves doing business with people from different cultures and countries globally.
-Knowing a foreign language can give you an upperhand when it comes to negotiating or deal making.
+Negotiating and deal making is just part of the job, and knowing a foreign language can give you an upper hand.

 Industry: Film & Media (Freelancer)